devilishclover/ANT/readme.md

 ## Known issues
 - **prompt length limit**
     - in a long lecture (30 min+) the ai has trouble summerizing because of the limit to context lengths.
+- **Resources**
+    - Takes a decently high powered computer to run and takes a long time to transcribe the audio.

 ## Folder Structure
 - `Recordings/` - Stores audio recordings (.mp3 files)